DivPatel/TicTacToe1/README.md

 ## Installation

 The main folder of tictactoe contains visual studio codes.
-Open the `TicTacToe1.sln` in Visual Studio.
+Open the `TicTacToe1.sln` in Visual Studio.Copy the TTT1.01.2 Branch.

 ## Usage